lulav/LRS_Documentation/docs_tutorials/soft_landing/soft_landing.md

 ```bash
 citros run -n 'test' -m 'testytest' -r
 ```
 Select the launch file you want by pressing ```Enter``` button.
-Now the simulation is running in the CITROS server, and it will upload results to the CITROS database automaticly.
+Now the simulation is running in the CITROS server, and it will upload results to the CITROS database automatically.

 Now we all set to run simulations from the web itself.
 At the web,go to the soft landing repo and then to the `Runs` tab.